S-Temple/637Assignment3/seng637-a3-Team6.md

 ### Branch Coverage
 ![Branch Coverage](/media/RangeBranchCoverageAfter.png)

-Same as instruction coverage the get methods for upper lower and length have the same issue where the code inside if (lower > upper) will never be ran.
+Same as instruction coverage the get methods for upper, lower, and length have the same issue where the code inside if (lower > upper) will never be ran.

 The contains method has simlar issue to before where this method has branchs that will never run due to how the method is written.
 original: